 And yet, Obama extended all of these tax cuts in 2010, with the hope they would, as noted above, generate economic growth, boosting wages and hiring.
 The results have been just as meager as before.
 But Obama added his own tax cuts.
 He started with the Making Work Pay provision in the stimulus law, a $116 billion one-time tax credit worth $400 to individuals and $800 to married couples.
 Then in 2010, he added the 2 percent payroll-tax cut (now extended for a second year with no end in sight and an annual cost of roughly $115 billion).
 Obama, like Bush, has continued “patching” the alternative minimum tax, protecting the middle class from a huge annual tax increase.

 But like the Bush tax cuts on marginal rates, dividends, and capital gains, Obama’s efforts have vastly underperformed in terms of job creation and wage growth.
 America’s economy is still in a daze, stumbling along while the jobless search aimlessly for an economic ladder to pull themselves out of the recessionary mire.

 Despite Obama’s rhetoric, we are not about to have a fresh debate about tax policy.
 Current policy isn’t working.
 The economic future of this nation, 12 years of actual experience shows, is not going to be won or even mildly improved by the current combination of tax policy.
 Fresh thinking and political risks are required, or the economy and tax debate will remain as irrelevant as they are now.

-This article appears in the July 11, 2012, edition of National Journal Daily.
+This article appears in the July 11, 2012, edition of NJ Daily.